Arthritis and Exercise

 Many of the personal training clients who work with Vintage Fitness trainers have some form of arthritis.
 The arthritis societies booklet about arthritis and exercise says that:

 The word arthritis means inflammation of the joint ("arth" meaning joint and "itis" meaning inflammation).Inflammation is a medical term describing pain,stiffness,redness and swelling.
 There are more than 100 types of arthritis.Some are caused by joint inflammation,while others are caused by joint degeneration.
 Arthritis is among the leading causes of disability in Canada, affecting nearly 4.5 million people of every age,physical condition and ethnic background."
-Here is a link to the complete booklet

 The most common among our client base is osteoarthritis in the knees, shoulders, hips and hands